-- Explanation: If you launch a Remote Control session on a Linux device and then resize or move a terminal that is open on the device, the Remote Management Viewer on the management console device hangs. - Action: Click the Son the Remote Management Viewer to refresh the device.
+Explanation: If you launch a Remote Control session on a Linux device and then resize or

+Action: Click the Son the Remote Management Viewer to refresh the device.

-Unable to launch a Remote SSH session on a SLES 10 device that has on older version of the JRE installed
+Unable to launch a Remote SSH session on a SLES 10 device that has on older version of the JRE installed of the JRE installed, the latest available version of the JRE is automatically downloaded and installed on the device.
+If the installation of the JRE fails, the